gucci-ninja/Soft-Eng-Lecture-Notes/5A/1X03/README.md

   - tendency to seek out information to support hypothesis
   - can occur in diagnosis when asking follow up questions
 - **Availability Heuristic**
-  - tendency to make decisions based on information most quickly avaiable to us
+  - tendency to make decisions based on information most quickly available to us
   - allows us to quickly make decisions without needing much thought
     - good for easy simple decisions
     - media and advertisements can greatly impact our decisions due to this